portertech/sensu-tripwire/README.md

 system (IDS) to systems running the Sensu monitoring Agent.

-The Tripwire assets are currently compiled for amd64 systems, on Alpine Linux (3.9.5), and Debian (Stretch).
+The Tripwire assets are currently compiled for amd64 systems, on Alpine Linux (3.9.5), CentOS (6 and 7), and Debian (Stretch).
 The included wrapper shell scripts are opinionated and include Tripwire policy that may be less than ideal for your systems.
 If you run into issues using the assets, please [open a GitHub issue](https://github.com/portertech/sensu-tripwire/issues/new)!

 ## Usage examples